Three Choirs Festival: History

-In 1995, a Festival Society was established to provide a means for enthusiasts to actively participate in support for the Three Choirs Festival.
+In 1996, a Festival Society was established to provide a means for enthusiasts to actively participate in support for the Three Choirs Festival.
 The festival is funded by ticket sales, donations and sponsorships.

 In 2010, the Three Choirs Festival Youth Choir was formed.
 Made up of singers aged 16–25, it has performed at every festival since then, under a variety of conductors.
 In 2012 in Hereford the Three Choirs Festival Youth Choir premiered Centuries of Meditation, a setting by Dobrinka Tabakova of words by Thomas Traherne.

 The Philharmonia Orchestra began a rolling three-year formal residency at the festival in 2012.

-In July 2019 it was reported that the programming of Beethoven's Ode to Joy for the finale of the festival had prompted anger amongst Brexiteers, due to its use as the Anthem of Europe.
+In July 2019, it was reported that the programming of Beethoven's Ode to Joy for the finale of the festival had prompted anger amongst Brexiteers, due to its use as the Anthem of Europe.
 The concert, unlike the other major musical events at the festival, did not sell out.

+In 2021, the Festival included the première of Steve Elcock's Eighth Symphony.